Working out after taking a break can feel daunting, but these proven strategies will help you ease back into a routine.

 Set yourself up to hit those small goals by picking appropriate workouts.
 Now’s not the time to do an advanced-level heavy-lifting session that could leave you injured and set you back yet again.
 Moore recommends shorter (no more than 30 minutes) full-body workouts that won’t overtax a specific muscle group.

-Choose strength workouts with a higher rep count (such as 12 to 15 reps) and lighter weight, or ones that don’t prescribe a specific number of reps at all.
+Choose strength workouts with a higher rep count (such as 12 to 15 reps) and lighter weight or ones that don’t prescribe a specific number of reps at all.
 “Picking a duration-based workout would be your best bet on Tonal because then you can move at your own pace and not worry about having to complete a certain number of repetitions,” says Moore.
 “It’s just about whatever you feel comfortable and capable of doing in that time period.”

 Now that you’re doing shorter workouts or working out fewer days a week (remember, as Moore says, “less is more when you’re coming back”), you have time to slot in recovery sessions.
-Pushing too hard after a break puts you at risk for getting hurt, so recovery is especially critical at this time.
+Pushing too hard after a break puts you at risk of getting hurt, so recovery is especially critical at this time.
 “Recovery workouts in the off-Tonal modalities, like yoga, barre, and mobility, will help keep your momentum going,” says Moore.
 “It’s a great time to focus on form and skill development.”

 She suggests using the muscle readiness feature on Tonal to see which muscle groups are ready to be challenged again and which ones need rest.
 “That will certainly help you avoid potential injury as well from overuse.”
 Once you start lifting heavy again, Moore says it’s a good idea to turn on Spotter mode which will decrease the weight when you’re struggling to preserve your form.